 Japanese-American and Nikkei Museums in Japan

-Japan has a number of museums and exhibits covering the Japanese immigration to Hawai'i, North America, and South America.
+Japan has a number of museums and exhibits dedicated or related to the Japanese emigration to Hawai'i, North America, and South America.
 They are listed below.
 Most of the museums have an interesting story behind them.
-I haven't visited all of them, and most of the information below is based on the respective museum's Web site.
+I've visited most of them.
 If there is a museum or exhibit you know about and should also be listed here, please contact me with the info.

 Kanto Region (Eastern Japan)

 Besides exhibition rooms, the museum has a reference library (closed on Sun.) with a collection of 20,000 books and materials about Japan's immigration.
 It even has kami-shibai (picture card stories).
 You can browse through recent Japanese novels such as "Japanese-Americans 99 Years of Love."
 The museum also has a restaurant with an outdoor terrace (open 11:30 am - 1:30 pm, 5:30 pm - 9 pm).
 The museum is operated by the Japan International Cooperation Agency (JICA) which is Japan's version of the Peace Corps.
 Unfortunately, their Web site is not in English (except for the map and directions), but there is a pamphlet in English which you can download here.

 Japanese Overseas Migration Museum, Yokohama International Center, Akarenga Kokusaikan